 This article mainly introduces medical engineering plastics commonly used, which are composed of materials that can be easily machined into shapes.
 These plastics tend to cost more relative to weight because most materials are lost due to the debris during processing.

 Some of the more accessible materials that suitable for processing are listed below, which are sold in grades that meet FDA standards.
-These materials are listed together with the plastic supplier as engineering plastics.
+These materials are listed together with the plastic supplier as precision engineering plastics.
 Please consult your supplier to ensure that the materials you order meet FDA standards and your intended use.
 Not all plastics listed here have a USP VI rating.
 However, if the application does not involve patient contact or the liquid for patient contact flow through, this is not a problem.

 We also listed some high-performance engineering plastics.
 These are suitable for applications with special requirements.
 Compared with general-purpose plastics, the cost of these plastics can be very high.

 The terpolymer is made of SAN (styrene-acrylonitrile) and butadiene synthetic rubber.
 SAN (styrene-acrylonitrile) gives ABS hardness and surface finish, butadiene gives it toughness.
 Plastics are usually available to make 4-inch thick plates and 6-inch diameter rods, which can be easily bonded and laminated to form thicker plates and components.
 Due to its reasonable cost and easy processing, it is a popular material for manufacturing computer numerical control (CNC) prototypes.

 2. Acrylic resin (PMMA)

 Acrylic resin is actually one of the earliest medical device plastics, which is still commonly used in the molding of anaplastic restorations. *Acrylic acid is essentially polymethyl methacrylate (PMMA).